Fact or Fiction: Can Dogs and Cats Get Coronavirus?

 The virulent version of this virus is often referred to as FIPV.
 FIPV is not transmitted between cats and is more a result of susceptibility based on the cat’s unique immune response.
 It can develop within weeks or 18 months after infection—sometimes triggered by stress.
 It appears in young and old populations, but adults are generally unaffected.
 Diagnosis is usually made by clinical signs which include effusion in the chest or abdomen (fluid in these spaces).
 Other diagnostics such as signalment, blood work, and clinical signs can help confirm a diagnosis.
 These tests may reveal hyperproteinemia and leukocytosis (neutrophilia and lymphopenia).

-Symptoms of Coronavirus in Cats
+Symptoms in Cats

 FIP is often diagnosed by confirming the presence of clear to yellow exudate within the abdomen.
 Because this exudate has a high protein content, it’s usually the same consistency as egg whites.
 Collection is typically done by tapping the abdomen for a fluid sample.